LemmyNet/rfcs/text/0000-csam-filtering.md

       * [ ] Remove Data from the inflicting User
     + [ ] Purge the inflicting user.
     + [ ] Notify Admins over dms [ Local and if possible non Local admins ]
+    + [ ] Pass on Error ( If the checks somehow errored out after few retries, should it still get through? )

 - You can activate it then with a checkbox on top and it will scan all new images and log its actions ( Thumbnails, Embeds, Images in Posts, Images in Comments, Images in private messages )